 How Do You Fix an Under-Slab Leak?

 Usually, the most expedient fix to an under-slab leak is to completely abandon the old plumbing and perform a redirect.
 Re-directing the pipes allows the flow of water to remain above ground (usually hidden behind cabinets and drywall) to prevent any further under-slab issues.

 Sure, a lot of plumbing companies will be happy to tunnel underneath your home to the site of the leak with an excavation machine, replace all the pipes beneath your slab, and backfill the soil back under your foundation.
 If they didn’t cause any further settling or manage to collapse your foundation entirely, you’re good to go for another 15 years.
 Or until one of their new pipes springs a leak, and you get to repeat the process all over again.
 Yay.

-There’s a way to prevent all that disappointment in advance…just call Nick’s Plumbing and Sewer Services to perform your slab leak detection in Houston.
+There’s a way to prevent all that disappointment in advance…just call Nick’s Plumbing and Air Conditioning to perform your slab leak detection in Houston.
 We have the specialized equipment, and thoroughly trained and licensed plumbing technicians to ensure the right diagnosis and the right fix the FIRST time.

 Watch Our Video on Slab & Sewer Leak Detection

 On today’s show, Slab leak detection in Houston or sewer leak detection.

 I’m John Eccles, Richard Saad, here for another week to explain how to fix your plumbing and then try.
 We’re here to explain, teach, praise…

 So today’s an interesting show, right?
 Slab or sewer leak detection.
 So that means we’re going to be talking about stuff underneath this concrete right here underneath the home, underneath this pier and beam.
 So what is slab lead detection?